ezzy-dev/CS5151-Final-Project/README.md

 # CS5151 Final Project -- Jordan Myers and Jacob Morgan

 This project comes from the sample Flask application for the Azure Quickstart [Deploy a Python (Django or Flask) web app to Azure App Service](https://docs.microsoft.com/en-us/azure/app-service/quickstart-python).
-For instructions on how to create the Azure resources and deploy the application to Azure, refer to the Quickstart article.

 If you need an Azure account, you can [create on for free](https://azure.microsoft.com/en-us/free/).

-### Jordan's TODO

-1. Create new models for the data tables
-2. Test importing data from each table
-3. Create a simple test plot
+### Instructions to Run Locally

+To run this application locally

+1. Clone the repository to your local system
+2. Install the Python dependencies with `pip install -r requirements.txt`
+3. Start the application with `flask run` and navigate to 127.0.0.1:5000/login